Cat On Toilet

 Urinary tract infections and obstructions are life threatning to cats and can cause death quickly if not noticed.
 Scooping the litter boxes everyday can give you an idea if they are urinating normally or not.
 You can tell if they are going less frequently or more frequently.
 Even the color of urine or feces is a big sign of medical problems.

 If your cat is using the toilet then there is no accurate way to assess the health of your cat.
 Changes in fecal matter is another important clue of your cat’s health which will be hard to judge if you allow your cat to use the toilet.
+I like to know for sure if there are round worms, tape worms or a constipation issue because these are medical issues that are best solved quickly rather than later.

 Your Cat Will Be Stressed Out